Eligible to earn certification in mammography from the American Registry of Radiologic Technologists (ARRT)

 The proposed Mammography certificate program, consisting of 8 credit hours, will be completed in 3 consecutive semesters.
 The courses will consist of web-based lectures followed by 40 contact hours of documented training specific to digital mammography, including breast anatomy and physiology, positioning and compression, quality assurance/quality control techniques, imaging of patients with breast implants, and at least 8 hours in each mammographic modality used by the technologist during the training.

 Admission to the Mammography certificate is selective.
-Applicants must be an ARRT registered radiologic technologist R.T.
-(R) or in their second year of an accredited radiologic technology degree program.
+Applicants must be a registered radiologic technologist (RRT) or in their second year of an accredited radiologic technology degree program.

 Courses for the certificate can be found at the link below: